U.S. Open Championship 2022

 Yes.
 Residents that live within the planned limited access areas surrounding The Country Club, will have the ability to walk to the U.S. Open.
 Signage will be strategically placed to help guide you to the nearest championship admission gate in a safe and efficient manner.
-Residents who do not live within the planned limited access areas will be encouraged to follow the general parking, MBTA, or ride share guidelines that championship organizers will communicate in the Spring of 2022.
-There is no general parking in the immediate vicinity of The Country Club and all nearby street parking will be enforceable in accordance with prevailing Brookline ordinances and regulations.
+Residents who do not live within the planned limited access areas will be encouraged to follow the general parking, MBTA, or ride share guidelines that championship organizers will communicate in the Spring of 2022 on www.usopen.com.
+There is no general U.S. Open fan parking in the immediate vicinity of The Country Club and all nearby street parking will be enforceable in accordance with prevailing Brookline ordinances and regulations.
 All other U.S. Open parking is by permit and parking pass only.

 - MBTA / Mass Transit

-More information, including trip planning features, will be made available on MBTA’s website in early-2022.
-MBTA (“T”) offers convenient, comfortable, and safe transportation options for those attending the U.S. Open via the subway and commuter rail systems.
+More information, including trip planning features, will be made available on MBTA’s website in the Spring of-2022.
+MBTA “T” offers convenient, comfortable, and safe transportation options for those attending the U.S. Open via the subway and commuter rail systems.
 Attendees are strongly encouraged to take the T to one of the below stations.

 - Ride Share

 U.S. Open Championship Ride Share will only be allowed at the designated area at Larz Anderson Park and as depicted by the yellow stars below.
 There is no parking or staging for vehicles, so pickup times will need to be coordinated accordingly.
 Vehicles proceeding to the ride share location will be instructed to follow directional signs and parking attendants to the appropriate pick-up and drop-off location.
 Due to traffic restrictions, access is limited to vehicles no larger than a 12-passenger van or limousine.
 Ride share vehicles are not permitted to pick-up or drop-off at any other location around the championship grounds.